targetteal/o2-pt/rule-book.md

 ## Meeting format

-_Circle Meetings_ start with a check in round and end with a check out round.
+_Circle Meetings_ start with a check-in round, where one at a time, each participant shares how he or she is coming to the meeting.

 The _Facilitator_ fills the meeting with one or more of the 5 different modes, according to the time available and the needs of the _Circle_.

-In the check in round, one at a time, each participant shares how he or she is coming to the meeting.

-In the check out round, one at a time, each participant shares a closing reflection about the meeting.

-The _Facilitator_ should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every _Circle Member_.

 The different modes should never be mixed together.
-The _Facilitator_ must state the name, goal, and clarify rules of each mode before beginning to facilitate each one.
+The _Facilitator_ must state the name, goal, and clarify rules of each one before entering them.

+_Circle Meetings_ end with a closing round, where one at a time, each participant shares a closing reflection about the meeting.

 ## Review Mode